 How to get the workflow template

-- Click the blue button below to install the business unit plan template.
+Click the blue button below to book a demo with our team and install the business unit plan template.

 Business unit template

 Workflow template to monitor income/expenses for different units or projects.

 The Business unit performance analysis master sheet opens inside Sheetgo.

 To open one of the Business Unit files, click on Workflow in the side-bar on the right-hand side of the screen and double-click on any of the three files.

 How to use the business unit template

 Step 1: Select a time period for analysis

 In the Business unit analysis master sheet, go to the Instructions tab, and enter inputs in the boxes on the right.

 Choose which year you want to analyze, which month, and if you want an Accumulated or Month-only report.